Arem58/GameEngineArchitecture/README.md

 ## About <a name = "about"></a>

 It's a basic engine created in C++ using SDL2 as a library for rendering the project.
-With the engine, I created the game Pong using an Entity Component System (ECS), and it can be played with two players.
+In the engine, basic player movement was implemented, with animation for moving up, down, left, and right.
+Each direction has its own idle animation.
 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.